andresg9108/manyp/README.md

 The file "albums.hbs" contains the template of our widget with handlebars syntax, and the file "albums.js" will serve as the controller of our widget that contains the "load" function, which will be in charge of taking the data from a web service and then load the template with these.

-It is important to update the files "./grunt/hbs/routes.js" and "./grunt/hbs/files.js", this so that the project separates the path of our file "albums.hbs".
+It is important to update the files "./grunt/hbs/routes.js" and "./grunt/hbs/files.js", this so that the project knows where the path of our "albums.hbs" file is.
 We will do it as follows.

 **File: ./grunt/hbs/routes.js**